kert-io/mail_runner/README.md

    sudo stop mailrunner
    sudo restart mailrunner
    ```

+   * NOTE: You must use the Mailrunner Config file to use Upstart and Monit.
+See Mailrunner config section above.
+This Upstart config assumes you store the mailrunner_config.yml file in your home directory.

 **step 2 - Install and set up Monit to monitor & manage Mailrunner**